 Monitoring and tracking mail

-Monitoring and tracking your mail is a crucial aspect of virtual mailbox safeguarding.
+Monitoring and tracking your mail, including forwarding mail securely, is a crucial aspect of virtual mailbox safeguarding.
 Keeping an eye on your mail helps you spot any suspicious activity or unauthorized access, preventing identity theft and ensuring important mail isn’t missed or lost.

 To effectively monitor and track your mail, be sure to have notifications turned on so you know immediately when a piece of mail has been received.
 Look at the mail carefully to be sure that nothing looks fishy.